the1lab/1lab/src/Prim/Interval.lagda.md

 ## The IsOne predicate

-To specify the shape of composition problems, Cubical Agda gives us the predicate `IsOne`{.Agda}, which can be thought of as an embedding
+To specify the shape of composition problems, Mikan gives us the predicate `IsOne`{.Agda}, which can be thought of as an embedding
 $\bb{I} \mono \Omega$ of the interval object into the subobject classifier.
 Of course, we have that `IsOne i0` is uninhabited (since 0